 To promote peace, and the fostering of understanding, mutual respect, reconciliation and trust through dialogue between people North and South and between people from both main traditions on the island of Ireland.

 To encourage and facilitate ordinary people, particularly in Co.
 Meath, in helping to promote peace, understanding, reconciliation, and healing, and to assist in the empowerment of young people in the long-term work of building the foundations for a lasting peace on the island.

 To raise awareness and improve information, and to encourage and contribute to debate and meaningful dialogue on issues of conflict, locally and internationally.

-Transition Year Peace Studies module in Meath secondary schools, including workshops, discussions, study visits and guest speakers (schools which have participated at various times over the past 20 years:
+Transition Year Peace Studies module in Meath secondary schools, including workshops, discussions, study visits and guest speakers (schools which have participated at various times over 20 years:

-Ashbourne and Dunshaughlin Colleges, Beaufort (Navan), Eureka (Kells), Greenhills (Drogheda), Pobal Scoil Rath Cairn, St Joseph’s (Navan) and Trim and Maynooth secondary schools.
+Ashbourne Community School, Dunshaughlin Community College, Beaufort (Navan), Eureka (Kells), Greenhills (Drogheda), Pobal Scoil Rath Cairn (Rathcarn), St Joseph’s Mercy Convent (Navan) and Trim and Maynooth secondary schools.

 Association with variety of groups North and South, including the Guild of Uriel (Co.
 Louth-based dialogue, reconciliation and heritage group, founded in 1995, with committee members coming from North and South of the border and from a variety of backgrounds and traditions on the island).